The answer to the question "How many days in Ninh Binh?" depends on which sites you'd like to visit.

 The best way to enjoy this inspiring scenery is to take a boat ride which is skippered by local Vietnamese women.

-Hoa Lu is the ancient capital of the Dinh and Le dynastys, dating back to the 11th century.
-It’s located roughly 14km from Ninh Binh and close to the Trang An boat ride.
+Hoa Lu is the ancient capital of the Dinh and Le dynasties, dating back to the 11th century.
+It’s located roughly 14 kilometers from Ninh Binh and close to the Trang An boat ride.

 Today, the remains of this ancient city are just that: remains.
 The buildings still standing include the royal temples of Dinh Tien Hoang, housing a statue of Emperor Dinh Bo Linh and his sons as well as the royal temple of the early Le Dynasty.

 On the other hand, inside the fortress is marvelous scenery for photo-taking and sight-seeing.
-In addition, the ancient town of Hoa Lu can easily captures tourists by its unique aspects.
+In addition, the ancient town of Hoa Lu can easily capture tourists by its unique aspects.

 Bai Dinh, where temple hopping within temple hopping is possible

-Located 15km away from Ninh Binh city in a mountain area, Bai Dinh Pagoda is a HUGE religious complex.
+Located 15 kilometers away from Ninh Binh city in a mountain area, Bai Dinh Pagoda is a HUGE religious complex.
 In fact, everything is massive here.
-Within the 539-hectare premises, there are 5,000 Buddha statues, a 36-ton bronze bell and dozens of Buddhist temples, each more opulent than the other.
-Usually visitors explore the compound by electric car.
+Within the 5.39 square kilometers premises, there are 5.000 Buddha statues, a 36-ton bronze bell and dozens of Buddhist temples, each more opulent than the other.
+Usually, visitors explore the compound by electric car.

 It’s the absolute largest pagoda in South East Asia.
 Climbing to the top gives you an amazing open view over the Ninh Binh province.